krisrs1128/multimedia/README.md

 ## 1 outcome: PHQ
 </code></pre>

-From here, we can estimate the model and calculate effects.
-By default, the package uses a linear model.
+Next, we fit all mediation analysis components and estimate effects.
+By default, the package uses linear models – see the vignettes for examples using sparse regression, random forests, and bayesian hierarchical models instead.

     model <- multimedia(exper) |>
       estimate(exper)